 AFCEN has been ISO 9001-certified since January 2014.
 In 2017, AFCEN migrated its quality management system to the 2015 version of ISO 9001.
-In 2021, the certification follow-up audit concluded that AFCEN's quality management system was sufficiently robust and effective, in particular culture of companies members of AFCEN, which leads to a high maturity of teams regarding quality approach.
+In 2022, the certification follow-up audit concluded that AFCEN's quality management system was sufficiently mature and effective.

-AFCEN's general quality management activities in 2021 are summarized in the box below.
+AFCEN's general quality management activities in 2022 are summarized in the box below.